 Pages – this is where you create website pages, for example, the About, Home, Contact Me, and Recommended pages on MLW are all pages I created.

 >> Just simply click “Add New” and you will create a page.
 Pages I would recommend starting with:

 - Create a custom Home Page which is simple using widgets, Elementor (paid), or the free theme content (recommended)

 - Create a very transparent “About Me” page.

 - Create a “Contact Me” page using the form feature with in the create a page.
 Just don’t include your email address.

 - Create a Privacy/Disclosure page.
 Just go ahead and create something generic and get it over with.
 Heck, you can copy mine if you want, I don’t care – just take out the Money Life Wax stuff.

 - Most themes will come with a Blog page, a Contact page, and a Privacy page you can simply customize

 Setting up your blog's menu can sometimes seem tricky, but it isn't that bad.
 For your blog's primary menu you will want to have something simple, here is the Money Life Wax menu:

-Under each is a drop down option, that when you edit your menu, you simply drag and drop.
-Example, as you can see below, Money, drops down into Make More Money, Pay Off Debt, Saving Money.
+Under each is a drop-down option, that when you edit your menu, you simply drag and drop.
+For example, as you can see below, Money, drops down into Make More Money, Pay Off Debt, Saving Money.